 Pros: First and foremost, there is a deep personal happiness that people get from having the right last name for their life.
-This will likely change your child for the better, with a sense of belonging within the family.
+This will likely change your child name for the better, with a sense of belonging within the family.
 But, is also true that school and medical situations will be easier when your share the same last name.
 You can get the birth certificate amended to the new last name if you want.
 The court process will legally change the name, but won’t affect anything else; child custody orders, child support, background checks later in life, who the parents are, whether a parent can visit or not, etc.

 Cons: If you want to get an amended birth certificate, that will take another couple of months after you get your court order.
 You don’t need to do that, but you can.
-You will need to get at least social security changed once you have the court order, but that’s a pretty simple process.
-If you have, or thinking of having dual citizenship or the consent of foreign passport authorities, check on those requirements to see exactly what they require.
+You will need to get social security changed, but that’s a pretty simple process.
+If you have foreign passport authorities to consider, check with them to see exactly what they require.
 Your California Certified Decree Changing Name is the gold standard worldwide.
 But, you may need additional documentation too.